TestProjects-Sigma/music_indexer/README.md

 5. **Click "Auto-Select Best Matches"** to automatically choose the best file for each entry.
 6. **Review and adjust selections** using checkboxes if needed.
 7. **Click "Copy Selected Files"** to bulk copy all selected files.
+8. **Export Missing Tracks** 🆕 to get a text file of unmatched entries for follow-up.

 ### Enhanced Working with Results